 Instead of seeking out the cheapest house possible, buy the best house you can afford — considering both the structure and the location.
 Even if you only plan to stay there a few years, you want those to be comfortable and enjoyable years, not time spent completing repair after repair or stressing about the revolving door of questionable guests visiting next door.

 Staycations are popular (and great!) but don’t overlook the importance of sometimes splurging on memorable experiences.

 After my husband’s death at age 37, I began questioning the wisdom of waiting to enjoy life.
 It seems like we often want to put off the good life until we have a little more money or until the kids get older or until the stars align and angels sing.

 Now, I’m not recommending that people who are deeply in debt jet off on a world tour or spend two weeks in Hawaii.
-But if your budget will allow a weekend at the beach or even only a day at the zoo, it can be money well-spent.
+There are lots of ways to keep your expenditures in check while on a family adventure.
+And if your budget will allow a weekend at the beach or even only a day at the zoo, it can be money well-spent.

 6. Clothes that will last